 Chair performance appraisal

 NHS England and NHS Improvement produced a standard framework that supports appraisals in being an honest and objective assessment of a chair’s impact and effectiveness, while enabling potential support and development needs to be recognised and fully considered.
 The framework is fully aligned with the Provider Chair Competency Framework and informed by multi-source feedback.

-It is anticipated that chair appraisals should be completed by the end of the first quarter of each year, with a copy sent to NHS England/ NHS Improvement Chair, and Amanda Pritchard via [email protected] by the end of the following June.
+It is anticipated that chair appraisals should be completed by the end of the first quarter of each year, with a copy sent to NHS England Chair, and Amanda Pritchard via [email protected] by the end of the following June.
 Though submission is not a requirement for Foundation Trusts, if all organisations submit appraisals it will enable a better understanding and response to the collective support and development needs of the wider provider chair community.

 To support an effective appraisal process, NHS England have created a good practice guide.

 Here are some principles to consider when conducting effective appraisals of non-executive directors: